Mark Hamilton (baseball)

 Mark Alan Hamilton (born July 29, 1984) is an American physician and former professional baseball player.
 He played Major League Baseball (MLB) for the St. Louis Cardinals in 2010 and 2011 and spent nine seasons in Minor League Baseball with the St. Louis, Boston, and Atlanta organizations.
-After his playing career, Hamilton received his medical degree (MD) from the Hofstra Northwell School of Medicine, followed by a residency in diagnostic radiology at Northwell Health Long Island Jewish Medical Center and North Shore University Hospital.
-He is currently an abdominal imaging fellow at NYU-Langone in Manhattan.
+After his playing career, Hamilton received his medical degree (MD) from the Hofstra Northwell School of Medicine, followed by a residency in diagnostic radiology at Northwell Health Long Island Jewish Medical Center and North Shore University Hospital, and a fellowship in abdominal imaging fellow at NYU-Langone in Manhattan.
+He is currently a practicing radiologist in the tri-state area.

 Early and personal life

 Hamilton was born on July 29, 1984, in Baltimore, Maryland.
 His father, Stanley Hamilton, was a doctor at Johns Hopkins, who later served as the head of pathology and laboratory medicine at MD Anderson Cancer Center in Houston, Texas, and at City of Hope in Los Angeles, California.
 After graduating from Episcopal High School in Bellaire, Texas, he received a scholarship to Tulane University for college baseball on the Tulane Green Wave baseball team.
 In 2004 and 2005, Mark played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named to the 2005 all-star team.
 Hamilton played in the College World Series with Tulane in 2005 after earning the Most Outstanding Player award in the 2005 New Orleans Regional.
 In 2006, Hamilton was a first team All-American and the Conference USA Player of the Year.